-Evidence of my malady arrived in the form of a catalog from a travel and outdoor products company.
-As I curled up on a brown couch in front of a burgundy stove with snapping yellow flames dancing among red coals and blackened logs, I began to thumb through the pages.
-My eyes rested on a nifty pair of Columbia slip-on boots that boasted a color of “bittersweet.”
+Evidence of my malady arrived in the form of a catalog from a travel products company.
+As I curled up on a brown couch in front of a burgundy stove with snapping yellow flames dancing among red coals and blackened logs, I began to thumb through the pages seeking some new gear for my next travel adventure.
+My eyes rested on a nifty pair of Columbia slip-on boots that said they were the color of “bittersweet.”
 Confused, I paged through my Webster’s to learn that bittersweet is a vine that boasts orange or yellowish fruit in North America, or purple flowers with scarlet berries in Eurasia also known as nightshade.
 I also noted that bittersweet was sometimes used to refer to a dark, deep, reddish-orange color.
 Which might have been fine if these boots didn’t appear to be brown.

 Zen is color naming gone bad